 Our research and development activities and our third-party manufacturers' and suppliers' activities involve the generation, storage, use and disposal of hazardous materials, including the components of our product candidates, such as genetically modified cells, and other hazardous compounds and wastes.
 We and our manufacturers and suppliers are subject to environmental, health and safety laws and regulations governing, among other matters, the use, manufacture, generation, storage, handling, transportation, discharge and disposal of these hazardous materials and wastes and worker health and safety.
 In some cases, these hazardous materials and various wastes resulting from their use are stored at our and our manufacturers' facilities pending their use and disposal.
 We cannot eliminate the risk of contamination or injury, which could result in an interruption of our commercialization efforts, research and development efforts and business operations, damages and significant cleanup costs and liabilities under applicable environmental, health and safety laws and regulations.
 We also cannot guarantee that the safety procedures utilized by our third-party manufacturers for handling and disposing of these materials and wastes generally comply with the standards prescribed by these laws and regulations.
 We may be held liable for any resulting damages costs or liabilities, which could exceed our resources, and state or federal or other applicable authorities may curtail our use of certain materials and/or interrupt our business operations.

-Furthermore, environmental, health and safety laws and regulations are complex, change frequently and have tended to become more stringent.
+Furthermore, environmental, health and safety laws and regulations are complex, change frequently and have tended to become more stringent and enforcement is prioritized.
 We cannot predict the impact of such changes and cannot be certain of our future compliance.
+We may be required to incur substantial expenses in connection with current and future environmental, health and/ or safety compliance, in which case, our production and development efforts may be interrupted or delayed and our financial condition and results of operations may be materially adversely affected.
 Failure to comply with these environmental, health and safety laws and regulations may result in substantial fines, penalties or other sanctions.
 We do not currently carry hazardous waste insurance coverage.